riboseinc/ruby-vobject/README.md

 This tool supports v2.0 iCal as specified in RFC 5545, and as updated in RFC 5546 (registry for values of METHOD and REQUEST-STATUS), RFC 6868 (caret escapes for parameter values), RFC 7529 (non-Gregorian Calendars), RFC 7953 (VAVAILABILITY component), and RFC 7986 (new properties).

+This tool supports v3.0 vCard as specified in RFC 2425 and RFC 2426, and as updated in RFC 2739 (calendar attributes) and RFC 4770 (extensions for Instant Messaging).
+It allows for the VCARD 2.1 style specification of PREF parameters in RFC 2739.

+This tool supports v4.0 vCard as specified in RFC 6350, and as updated in RFC 6868 (parameter encoding), RFC 6474 (place of birth, place and date of death), RFC 6715 (OMA CAB extensions), and RF 6473 (KIND:application).

 ## Contributing